-Building on the 'Do No Significant Harm' principle of Horizon Europe (HE) [16], impact should be made in a way that does not harm the environment (HE uses carbon emissions as the guiding measurement unit), where we reduce environmental pollution and (land) degradation (per the UT Sustainability Policy on Operations).
-To make this tangible, conversations around implementing a "carbon budget" at BMS are being held right now.
-International travel can bring us together with research collaborators and partners and interesting events, but reducing emissions is essential.
-To help employees with their travel choices, the UT offers the UT Train Map, which helps to easily assess the difference between travelling by train or plane to certain cities.
+Building on the 'Do No Significant Harm' principle of Horizon Europe (HE) [12], impact should be made in ways that seek to understand the nature of harms and or ways that harms may arise, that do not harm the environment (HE uses carbon emissions as the guiding measurement unit), where we reduce environmental pollution and (land) degradation (per the UT Sustainability Policy on Operations).
+To help employees with their travel choices, the UT offers the $\underline{UT}$ Train Map, which helps to easily assess the difference between travelling by train or plane to certain cities.

 We also want to make impact in an equitable way.
-Equity is about recognising that certain groups and communities have different needs to reach the same goals [17], different from equality where everyone is (assumed to be) the equal.
-One's activities can help minority groups or underprivileged communities, both through the content of the activities (e.g., on the topics of wellbeing, financial stability, health) and the way of working (e.g., amplifying voices that are not heard often).
+Equity is about recognising that certain groups and communities have different needs to reach the same goals [13], different from equality where everyone is (assumed to be) the equal.
+One's activities can help minority groups or under-privileged communities, through the understanding of the meanings, causes, and impacts of inequality, through the content of the activities (e.g., on the topics of wellbeing, financial stability, health), and the way of working (e.g., amplifying voices that are not heard often).
 We encourage you to take this into account when engaging with stakeholders, realising that your work can mean something different for different groups of stakeholders.